Student Teaching Field Placement Office

 The Field Placement Office (FPO) within the School of Education is responsible for accepting and evaluating placement requests for all stages of clinical experiences within the Teacher Education Program.
 The FPO works with university partnering schools and school districts in order to coordinate appropriate and carefully matched placements to ensure that students are exposed to a variety of cultures, economic backgrounds and diverse setting.

-Field Experiences are one of the most critical components of a teacher education program.
+Student teaching field experiences are one of the most critical components of a teacher education program.
 These experiences allow Education Majors the unique opportunity to gain exposure and experience in multiple school settings, working with a variety of student populations.
-Through field experiences, students are able to connect the education theories and concepts learned in coursework to hands-on, practical experiences in the classroom.
+Through student teaching field experiences, students are able to connect the education theories and concepts learned in coursework to hands-on, practical experiences in the classroom.